ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 EXPLAIN ANALYZE SELECT number_c from random_numbers where number_b > 6000000;
 ```

-The database decides to use Sequential Scan for all queries:
+From the result below, we can check that the database decides to use Sequential Scan for all queries:
 ![](../assets/img/indexing/single_index_result_0.png)

 Now, let's try to create various index for the column and see the difference: